 - keeping up with your normal activities as much as you are able to.

 For ongoing support, see your family doctor, your contact person at community mental health services or your psychiatrist or psychotherapist.
 There are also support groups around the country.
-See also Supporting Families, who provide support for families and whānau to provide the best possible quality of life and recovery to their loved one who has a mental illness and to their own self-care.
+See also Supporting Families, who help families and whānau to provide the best possible support for their loved one and look after their own wellbeing.

 If you need urgent help:

-- In crisis?
-Crisis contact details Mental Health Foundation, NZ
+- contact your nearest crisis team: Crisis contact details Mental Health Foundation, NZ

 - Schizophrenia Mental Health Foundation, NZ, 2014